JurianArie/hangman/README.md

 * Random

-And with display various progress options:
+And with various progress options:
 * Classic
 * Classic pay to win